Triforce! Mailbag Special #52: Senile old farts forget where they are

 To add to fucked up animal eating, the town of Chincha is known for eating cats.

-Well, so is that place in the U.S., u.s apparently what was the place that they were saying they're eating cats and and dogs oh yeah they're eating cats they're eating pets they're a terrible thing the people from haiti come over here to eat our cats
+Well, so is that place in the U.S., apparently.
+What was the place that they were saying they're eating cats and dogs in?
+Oh, yeah.

-i'm on a cat
+I'm on a calorie.

 They've got to eat cats.
+Like, they can't control themselves.

+Yeah.
 Do you know what I mean?

 It's like that.
+They've got to fill it.

-It's a woman who wants to shove a dude's head in her closet.
+It's like a woman who wants to shave a dude's head in her closet.
+Maybe it's like maybe that's one of the 50 shades.

 I have to eat a fucking cat.

+I'm going to lose it.
 You know, like it's maybe they have to.

+It just builds up over time.
 This, they just have to eat one cat.

 Like when Spock had Ponfar, which is the Vulcan mating cycle.
+Every seven years.

-It gets so fucking horny so what was jordy laforge's uh mating cycle then every episode because that guy was like the biggest horn dog on the on the internet
+So, what was Jordy LaForge's mating cycle then every episode?
+Because that guy was like the biggest horn dog on the internet.

-Yes, and she walked in and she's like, Oh my God, Jordy, what are you doing?
+he made a hologram hologram version of this.
+Yes, yeah, and she walked in and she's like, Oh my god, Jordy, what are you doing?
+Thursday's butt stuff, you know, he was jerking off his heart in there.

-had to solve some problem with the warp engine, right?
+He was ahead of his time, honestly.
+With these AI girlfriends, he had there was an episode where he um had to solve some problem with the warp engine, right?

 And so he got this, he got a famous scientist, a famous scientist, put your dick in it, Jordy.

+exactly.
 Oh, God, it was frightening.

 The only way we can fix it is if you have sex with this hologram.
+Well, somebody's going to do it.

+All right.
 So here are the fun facts.

+Quick fun facts.
 We're so corrupt, we went through six presidents in the last eight years.

 One of them only lasted five days.

 I'll be honest with you, I think we're in pretty much the same boat.
+Yeah, absolutely.

 That sounds like the UK.
+Yeah.

-Llamas are cool, but no one talks about alpacas and vicuñas, which are very similar and are worked just as hard.
+Llamas are cool, but no one talks about alpacas and vicunhas, which are very similar and are worked just as hard.
+Which I like, we like,

 we're an alpaca enjoying family over here.
+I've never heard of a vicunha, though.

+No, me neither.
 We on the coast love eating cow hearts on skewers.

 We call it anti-chuchos.
+Right.

 South American countries, their borders are not concrete walls.
+They're just kind of some

 inaccessible region.
+Yeah.

 Well, I mean, I've played a lot of Victoria 3 recently, and

+I can definitely confirm that.
 There is a lot of borders.

 Like, borders seem to be mountain ranges and big, impassable parts of the Amazon.
+Did we talk about the Darien Gap?
+I can't remember.

-You guys know about that, right?
+Like on this podcast, you guys know about that, right?

+It's the bit in.
 Oh, wait, I know what it is.

 It's there's a lot of places in Africa that are impassable as well.
+It's when there's a gap between a woman's thighs.

 She's slim enough that her thighs don't touch when she's.

-No, they're thinking of Darren.
+They're thinking of Darren.
 Darren's gap.

+Darren's Gap.

-Because there's not a road that runs the entire way from North to South America.
+It's the area in Panama where the because there's not a road that runs the entire way from North to South America.
+And that's honestly kind of amazing.

-um it's a fucking nightmare building in there i mean you'd have to go through the bloody amazon basically yes um and and lots of people do every
+really um it's a nightmare building in there i mean you'd have to go through the bloody amazon basically yes um and and lots of people do every year like the j at one point they were like cutting it down a lot has that stopped or is that still going

 of course they're still doing it jesus christ

-more than ever dude they're not they're not sort of doing it in a straight line though they should it would make more sense to just get a straight line in there get a nice big highway i mean you know what they could do is build this highway right through the middle but then have it all underground, just the longest tunnel ever.
+more than ever dude they're not they're not sort of doing it in a straight line though they should it would make more sense to just get a straight line in there get a nice big highway i mean you know what they could do is build this highway right through the middle but then then have it all underground, just the longest tunnel ever.

-And there's no air down there, and
+And there's no air down there and

+it's a vacuum.
 And everybody that goes in there dies.

+Yeah.
 Nice idea.

-Or they're in a pod of some kind.
+Well, or they're in a pod of some kind.
+Some sort of safety pod.

 Some kind of safety pod.

 God, imagine getting stuck down there in a pod.
+Fuck.

 100 meters below the ground.
+It would be awful.

+Hi, boys.
 I love the podcast.

 I've discovered on the BBFC, that's a British Board of Film Classification website, that some more popular TV shows have a rating for each individual episode.

+Ah, interesting.
 I am on the hunt for the show with the widest range of ratings.

 For example,

 Breaking Bad, which is overall an 18, has a pretty even mix of 15s and 18s, and even has two episodes rated 12.
+Wow.

 So far, the show I've found with the widest range of ratings is Friends.

+Some episodes are a you, some of them are 15.
 I am determined to find a show with all age ratings from you to 18.

 As an extra thing about age ratings, if you're interested, just wanted to point out how terrible Peggy are at ratings.
+Everything is a 16 or an 18.

 Yeah, it's always 16 or 18, which is a nightmare for me as a kid, as I had parents who were not strict at all, but took those ratings as gospel.

+I wasn't allowed to play some Spider-Man games or even Castle Crashers.
 Mass Effect is rated a 12 by the BBFC, but an 18 by Peggy.

 Well, this has been actually really interesting lately because Bellatro was rated 18.

+Why?
+Because it's casting.
 Because it's based on poker, yeah.

 You know, and so it's, it's, it was kind of this huge thing.
+And Bellatro, the guy who, the dev, was quite vocal about how ridiculous it was.

 And it was quite annoying because it meant that the game was restricted on certain platforms and things like this, right?
+Because people do care about it.
+And it was causing some problems.

 And so he campaigned to get it changed.

-on all my devices it's one of the most popular apps in the world aimed at kids.
+on all my devices one of the most popular apps in the world aimed at kids.
+And, you know, it's, it's, anyway, we've been through it before.

+Here's an update.
 This is an update email that Lucas sent.

 And it is, it's quite a surprising result.
+Stargate SG1.

 Wow.